hl7au/au-fhir-core/input/pagecontent/medicine-information.md

     ~~~

-    Example: Medication with text only medication form and strength for the medication as a whole.
+    Example: Medication with text only medication form and medication strength as a whole.
     ~~~
     {
       "resourceType": "Medication",